top of page

 You Can Own Grace Kelly’s “Rear Window” Handbag

 There’s no sign of the handbag in the Cornell Woolrich short story on which Rear Window is based — there’s no Lisa Carol Fremont, in fact.
-Titled It Had to Be Murder and published in Dime Detective Magazine in 1942, Woolrich's plot involves just three characters: Hal Jeffries, who tells a voyeuristic story in a first-person narrative as he observes the actions of his neighbors — including a possible murder — from the rear window of his New York City apartment as he recovers from a broken leg; Sam, described in the story as Hal’s “day houseman”; and Hal's friend Boyne, a police detective.
+Titled It Had to Be Murder and published in Dime Detective Magazine in 1942, Woolrich's plot involves just three characters: Hal Jeffries, who tells a voyeuristic story in a first-person narrative as he observes the actions of his neighbors — including a possible murder — from the rear window of his New York City apartment while he recovers from a broken leg; Sam, described in the story as Hal’s “day houseman”; and Hal's friend Boyne, a police detective.
+(In later reprints, the story's title was changed to Rear Window to take advantage of the film's notoriety.)

 Early in Rear Window, it’s clear that Jeff is hesitant to commit to Lisa, his longtime girlfriend.
 He’s a photojournalist who loves his freedom almost as much as he loves the spontaneity of covering everything from bullfights to war zones, and he’s convinced that Lisa and her Harper’s Bazaar-friendly wardrobe wouldn’t blend well with the ease of a single-suitcase lifestyle.
 As Lisa becomes more convinced that Jeff is correct about what Lars Thorwald may have done to his wife, she decides to spend the night in his apartment (sleeping on the couch, as audiences and the Hollywood censors are led to believe), to both observe Thorwald’s movements and to prove to Jeff that she’s much more adaptable than he might think.